rantoniello/MediaProcessors/docs/CODECS_MUXERS_LOOPBACK_EXAMPLE.md

          - Create a RTSP multiplexor instance
          - Create a RTSP de-multiplexor instance

-But, there are important new considerations on initializing and handling the multiplexer and demultiplexer processors.<br>
-Let's have an insight on this in the next subsections.
+Nevertheless, there are some new considerations when initializing and handling the multiplexer and demultiplexer processors.
+We have an insight on this in the next subsections.

 #### Initializing and handling the multiplexer